ga-wdi-lessons/react_todo_walkthrough/readme.md

 - Pass state from children components to their parents as arguments to functions

 ## Framing
 For today, we'll be creating a Todo app in React.
-Before we start coding it, we're going to do a code review of a simple todo application.
-Then, we'll build the application.

 We've learned a tremendous amount about object oriented structures for web development.
 And they were great.
 With angular, we dabbled a bit with feature-based separation of concerns.
 React's component model takes that separation further and reduces the potential of tight coupling that often attends object oriented.
 Think of the FIRST principles: